 The most important factor in choosing any instrument is the way it sounds.
 The better you sound, the better you play.
 As is the case with any

 instrument, there are many decisions to be made in the design and production of a bass - every one of which has a profound effect on its sound, performance and reliability.
-Our basses are all designed as acoustic
+Our basses are all designed as

-instruments and, as you will see, electronics only embellish their acoustic qualities.
+acoustic instruments and, as you will see, electronics only embellish their acoustic qualities.

-afraid to stick our necks out
+We're not afraid to stick our necks out

 The difference in sound between our neck-through body basses (MVP/Buzz & Thunderbass) and our bolt-on basses (Thunderbolt, Rapture, Nuance) is a direct result of design, which has a profound influence on the character of the voice.
-A neck-through design, also
+A neck-through design,

-integrated on one continuous piece of wood or lamination.
+are integrated on one continuous piece of wood or lamination.
 The result is a sound that is very open and bright, with the focus of a strong fundamental and maximum natural sustain.